 Some of the biggest challenges we experience come from within.
-It’s an unnerving prospect to discover that your worst enemy is right here, within your head, in the form of your beliefs.
+It’s an unnerving prospect to discover that your worst enemy is you, right within your head, in the form of your beliefs.
 Now, I’m not saying that this is the definitive list, but the items we’ve come up with represent some of the biggest blocks to self-improvement.

 Knowledge is power, and as behaviour doesn’t change without feedback I encourage you to work through the list honestly to which apply.
 Of course your own list can be as long as you like: